EmilHnm/swallowtail-music/README.md

 - [ ] Create crawler
 - [ ] Create API for backup and sync
 - [ ] Change music storage from public storage to minio storage
+- [ ] Stream file instead of download
 - [ ] Change admin dashboard